Kristy McBain

 Kristy Louise McBain (born 29 September 1982) is an Australian politician.
-She currently represents the division of Eden-Monaro, and is the Minister for Regional Development, Local Government and Territories.
+She currently represents the division of Eden-Monaro, and is the Minister for Regional Development, Local Government and Territories and Minister for Emergency Management.

 Personal life

 McBain was born in Traralgon, Victoria.
 Her family moved to the Bega Valley in the 1990s and ran a small sporting store in Merimbula.

 McBain attended Eden Marine High School, before completing a double degree in Law/Communications at the University of Canberra.

 McBain met her husband Brad in high school and runs a small plumbing business.
 They and their three children live in Tura Beach.

 Political career

 McBain became a councillor for Bega Valley Shire in September 2012 and became the mayor in September 2016.

 McBain resigned as mayor and councillor in March 2020 to contest the July 2020 Eden-Monaro by-election for the Labor Party.
 She won the seat for the party with 50.4% of the two-party-preferred vote and was sworn in as a member of parliament on 24 August 2020.

+Following the 2022 Australian federal election, McBain was appointed to the First Albanese ministry as Minister for Regional Development, Local Government and Territories.
+After the 2025 Australian federal election, McBain became the Minister for Emergency Management.